strmlineapp-ux/agileflow/src/docs/design-system.md

     - **Hide Interactive Elements**: All secondary interactive elements within draggable cards—such as delete buttons, color swatch badges, and expand/collapse icons—**must be hidden**.
 This is typically achieved by adding a `.hidden` class based on a global `isDragModifierPressed` state from the `UserContext`.
     - **Disable Triggers**: The main entity icon's Popover trigger for changing the icon must be **disabled** (but the icon itself remains visible).
     - **Disable Editing**: Inline editing functionality must be disabled to prevent text from being selected or edited during a drag attempt.
--   **Expand/Collapse**: Cards are collapsed by default.
-To expand a card and view its details, the user must click a dedicated `expand_more` icon button, positioned at `absolute -bottom-1 right-0`.
+-   **Expand/Collapse**: Cards can be expanded and collapsed to show more detail.
+This action is triggered by a dedicated `expand_more` icon button, positioned at `absolute -bottom-1 right-0`.
 This button is hidden when the drag modifier key is pressed.
+The expanded state of each card is managed independently by its parent component.
 -   **Preventing Interaction Conflicts**: The primary mechanism for preventing accidental drags is the **modifier key activation**.
 However, the `useSortable` hook's listeners can still capture pointer events even when a drag isn't initiated, preventing `onClick` events on the same element.
 To solve this, the `useSortable` hook **must** be disabled when the modifier key is not pressed (e.g., `disabled: !isDragModifierPressed`).
 This completely deactivates the drag listeners, ensuring that standard clicks and other interactions function as expected.
 -   **Visual Feedback**: To provide feedback without disrupting layout, visual changes (like a `shadow` or `opacity`) should be applied directly to the inner component based on the `isDragging` prop provided by `dnd-kit`'s `useSortable` hook.
 The draggable wrapper itself should remain untouched.
 -   **Drag Overlay Visuals & Positioning**: The drag overlay provides a clean, focused representation of the item being dragged.